abdullah192405-a11y/dark-v2/CHATBOT_INTEGRATION.md

 # AI Chatbot Integration with Gemini AI

 ## Overview
-The Click Car AI chatbot is now powered by Google's Gemini AI, providing intelligent, context-aware responses to user queries about cars, test drives, and platform features.
+The Crown Auto chatbot is now powered by Google's Gemini AI, providing intelligent, context-aware responses to user queries about cars, test drives, and platform features.

 ## Features